sidonieB/Workflows/3_from_sequences_to_phylogenies.md

 [DiscoVista](https://github.com/esayyari/DiscoVista) can help you explore conflicts among gene trees, quartet by quartet.

-### Displaying bipartition support values on the tree using Phyparts
+### Display bipartition support values on the tree using Phyparts

 You can also use [phyparts](https://bitbucket.org/blackrim/phyparts) to obtain a measure of the support for each bipartition in the tree.